 We offer a wide range of English-language courses for tax, accounting and finance professionals planning to move to an English-speaking country for work or further studies in their professional fields.

 English for Finance allows you to improve your English language skills to work in finance settings and effectively communicate with the international finance community.

 This non-credit eight-month course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
-It will be of particular value to prospective students applying to study at a university abroad or to undergraduate, postgraduate or professional students of business management, accounting and tax law.
+It will be of particular value to prospective students applying to study at a university abroad or to undergraduate, postgraduate or professional students of business management, investment management, accounting and tax law.